-The remainder of this article is organised as follows: sect.
-2 deals with the details of the numerical method, in sect.
-3 different regimes of motion are presented and analyzed in depth.
+The remainder of this article is organized as follows: Sect.
+2 deals with the details of the numerical method, and in Sec.
+3, different regimes of motion are presented and analysed in depth.
 Main conclusions on the present and our previous numerical simulations are summarized in the final section.